 A dental emergency while playing sports can be scary – and painful.
-Below Steinbach dentists discuss common dental injuries athletes face, what to do and how to prevent them.
+Below Manitoba dentists discuss common dental injuries athletes face, what to do and how to prevent them.

 What are the most common dental injuries in athletes?